Bearer/bearer/docs/guides/privacy.md

 # Run a privacy report

-Bearer CLI's [privacy report type](/explanations/reports/#privacy-report) allows anyone on your team to generative information about the data types processed by your app, as well as any third-party libraries or APIs that receive data.
+Bearer CLI's [privacy report type](/explanations/reports/#privacy-report) allows anyone on your team to generate information about the data types processed by your app, as well as any third-party libraries or APIs that receive data.
+This enables you to do things like:

+- Automate evidence collection to fulfill compliance requirements, such as a record of processing activities (ROPA) for GDPR.
+- Create snapshots of data processing over time.
+- Compare processing across applications.
+- Identify third parties that receive sensitive data.
+- Spot unexpected sensitive data use, like PII or HPI, in code that isn't expected to contain it.

 ## Getting started

 If you haven't already, install Bearer CLI using the instructions on the [installation page](/reference/installation/) or the [quick start](/quickstart/).

-To run your first privacy report, navigate to your project root and use the `bearer scan` command with the `--report privacy` flag:
+To run your first privacy report, navigate to the project root and use the `bearer scan` command with the `--report privacy` flag:

 ```bash
 bearer scan . --report privacy